Standing Desk Work Calories Burned Calculator

 Is standing desk work good for weight loss?

-Standing Desk Work has a MET value of 1.8, which means it burns a moderate amount of calories.
-A 160-lb person burns about 131 calories per hour.
+Standing Desk Work has a selected MET value of 1.8, which means it burns a moderate amount of calories.
+A 160-lb person burns about 137 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular standing desk work combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during standing desk work?